 Get more details by ordering the complete report

-Acciona SA: Offers solar energy storage using photovoltaic panels, concentrated solar power, and molten salt or battery-based storage.
+Acciona SA – Offers integrated solar energy storage solutions using photovoltaic panels, concentrated solar energy, molten salts, and battery systems.

 ABB Ltd.